7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 2. Boutique Candle Store Near Me Goes Global

-Hyggekrog, a Danish-inspired candle boutique, grew from 100 Instagram followers to international success using strategic digital marketing and authentic brand storytelling.
+Hyggekrog, a Danish-inspired candle boutique, grew from a small social presence into a broader online brand using strategic digital marketing and authentic brand storytelling.

 From Local to International